-Teaching and Learning continued on site for vulnerable students and the children of key workers.
-For the rest of the students T&L was undertaken remotely.
-During the lockdown staff worked on a rota basis to limit the risk to themselves.
+Teaching and Learning continued on site for all children able to attend.
+For students shielding T&L was undertaken remotely.
+All staff attended work unless they were classed as vulnerable and were shielding.
 Any staff with underlying health conditions isolated at home, working remotely if they were able to.

-Keeping-In-Touch Strategy was deployed to maintain links with the students and their families as well as to monitor their well-being.
+Keeping-In-Touch Strategy where necessary was deployed to maintain links with the students and their families that were shielding.